quantifyearth/aoh-calculator/docs/STAR/runsteps.md

 To calculate the AoH we need various basemaps:

 * A habitat map, which contains the habitat per pixel
-* An elevation map, which has the height per pixel in meters
+* The Digital Elevation Map (DEM) which has the height per pixel in meters

 Both these maps must be at the same pixel spacing and projection, and the output AoH maps will be at that same pixel resolution and projection.